-- 1. All general requirements for admission to the graduate school of Mississippi College must be met. - 2.
+- 8. All general requirements for admission to the graduate school of Mississippi College must be met. - 9.
 The applicant must hold a Bachelor's degree from an accredited college or university in an appropriate field of study as determined by the review committee, Chair of the Department of Psychology and Counseling, Dean of the School of Education, or Dean of Graduate Studies.
-The applicant must present evidence of satisfactory scholarship with a GPA of at least 2.75 on previous undergraduate work. - 3.
-The applicant must supply at least two recommendations from academic or professional sources who have observed the applicant from the position of teacher, advisor, or supervisor and who are familiar with the applicant's character, scholarship, and potential for successful graduate work. - 4.
-The applicant or student may transfer up to 12 hours of course work into the program, but any course must be determined equivalent to the course for which it would substitute.
-The Dean of Graduate Studies determines the transfer and substitution of coursework. - 5.
-The applicant or student must have the state minimum scores on the appropriate sections of the PRAXIS series: PRAXIS I Core Academic Skills for Educators CASE (Reading (5712)-passing score 156; Writing (5722)-passing score 162; Mathematics(5732)-passing score 150). - The applicant must attend an orientation session during the semester prior to the final determination of admission status.
+The applicant must present evidence of satisfactory scholarship with a GPA of at least 2.75 on previous undergraduate work. - 10.
+The applicant must supply at least two recommendations from academic or professional sources who have observed the applicant from the position of teacher, advisor, or supervisor and who are familiar with the applicant's character, scholarship, and potential for successful graduate work. - 11.
+The applicant should submit a Goal Statement and Autobiographical Statement.
+Instructions for these documents can be found on the departmental website.

+- 12. The applicant or student may transfer up to 12 hours of course work into the program, but any course must be determined equivalent to the course for which it would substitute.
+The Dean of Graduate Studies determines the transfer and substitution of coursework. - 13.
+The applicant or student must have the state minimum scores on the appropriate sections of the PRAXIS series: PRAXIS I Core Academic Skills for Educators CASE (Reading (5712)-passing score 156; Writing (5722)-passing score 162; Mathematics(5732)-passing score 150). - 14.
+The applicant must attend an orientation session during the semester prior to the final determination of admission status.